Investment & Financial Planning

 Key Takeaways

-• NRI investor who understands the market's correct mechanism, and the stock fundamentals related to the undervalued stocks can invest their money in the contra funds after analyzing their risk appetite.
+• NRI investors who understand market cycles and stock fundamentals can consider investing in contra funds based on their risk appetite.

 Why Contra Funds Attract NRIs